walasek/node-modularity/README.md

 - Modules can be referenced by an alias.
 Got a logger module that prints to console and another one that prints nothing, both with different classnames?
 Just register one with an alias!
 You can also use aliases when requesting modules for injection.
 - Cyclic dependency graphs (A->B->C->A) are supported as long as one of the dependencies is marked as _optional_.
 In transpiled code you might have to use string aliases, otherwise you'll encounter undefined imports.
 - Currently the modules can only be created using a no-argument _new_ call.
 In the future it will be possible to define a default factory function and to require exclusive modules with custom arguments per injection.
-- It is possible to avoid `addModuleClass` calls at all.
-An option might be added to enable _registering-during-injection_ if a class is provided.
-- I might provide some extra modules that wrap some popular libraries such as Express or Mongo.
-This would enable instant prototyping of some simple web apps with this framework.
 - Interaction with transpilers (Babel, TypeScript) and bundlers (Browserify, Webpack) is not tested at this moment.
 They are known to modify class names and might break some internal mechanisms of this library.
 - SystemState methods are secured with a semaphore.
 If your module somehow tries to call a setup while being in a setup phase then an error will be thrown.
 This is to ensure consistent operation.
 - SystemState is a Module itself!
 You can take advantage of this and define very complex multi-domain applications that are separated from each other while you keep the ability to scale the project further easily.